Delete or restore user mailboxes in Exchange Online

 Remove-Mailbox -Identity "Walter Harp"

 Use Windows Powershell to permanently delete a user mailbox

-This example deletes the user account for Walter Harp from the Azure active directory.
+This example deletes the user account for Walter Harp from Azure AD.

 Remove-MsolUser -UserPrincipalName <Walter Harp> -RemoveFromRecycleBin true